Migorithm/ruva/README.md

 ```

 #### Error from MessageBus
-When command has not yet been regitered, it returns an error - `BaseError::CommandNotFound`
+When command has not yet been regitered, it returns an error - `BaseError::NotFound`
 Be mindful that bus does NOT return the result of event processing as in distributed event processing.